 Introduction

-If you only have one day to explore Downtown Manhattan, the good news is you have options!
-While my other downtown Manhattan itinerary covers Battery Park, SoHo, Chinatown, and Little Italy, this walking tour is a deeper dive into the city’s historic core: the West Village and the East Village.
+If you only have one day to explore Downtown Manhattan, you have plenty of options!
+While my other downtown Manhattan itinerary highlights Battery Park and Chinatown, and my 5-day NYC itinerary touches on the West Village, this walking tour offers a deeper dive into the city’s historic heart: the West and East Villages.

 Note: The timestamps are a guide; feel free to ignore them and explore the Villages at your own leisurely pace.